pibico/pibiDAV/README.md

 ## pibiDAV
-pibiDAV is a Frappe App to integrate webDAV, calDAV and cardDAV (Future) with a NextCloud Server used as (DMS) for a copy of Frappe Files uploaded and tagged to NextCloud while uploading files to Frappe.
+pibiDAV is a Frappe App to integrate webDAV, calDAV and cardDAV (Future) with a NextCloud Server, used as (DMS), for a copy of Frappe Files uploaded and tagged to NextCloud while uploading files to Frappe.
 ## License
 MIT# pibiDAV
 ## Requirements